 - 1. Launch Connect Director. - 2.
 In the navigation pane, click Administration > Appliances/Servers > Platform Equipment.
-The Platform Equipment page is displayed. - 3.
-In the Name column, click Headquarters.
-Note:

-The General tab in the details pane displays parameters for the Headquarters server.

-4. In the Secondary IP address field, type the IP address of the server that you want to use for failover.5.
+The Platform Equipment page opens. - In the Name column, click Headquarters.
+Note: The General tab in the Details pane displays parameters for the Headquarters server. - 4.
+In the Secondary IP address field, enter the IP address of the server that you want to use for failover. - 5.
 Click Save.